beeware/briefcase/docs/en/how-to/contribute/how/write_code.md

 Wizard templates are used when creating a new project with `briefcase new`.
 If you are making changes to a wizard template, it is usually necessary to test those changes locally before submitting them for review.

 Briefcase allows contributors to specify a custom wizard template repository and branch when creating a new project.
-This makes it possible to test template changes without modifying Briefcase’s core code.
+This makes it possible to test template changes without modifying Briefcase's core code.

 To test a modified wizard template: